joshatron/E2E_Messenger/README.md

 Client
 ------

-The client will be a simple interactive command line application.
+The client is a simple interactive command line application.
 The first time it is run, it requests a username, generates a public/private key pair, and registers with the server.

 To connect with other users, you request the server for their public key using their username.